iotempire/iotempower/doc/installation.rst

 Hit enter on all questions to use default settings and enable full features (recommended).

-Convenience tools are optional but we recommend them because Midnight Commander is a nicer file manager in the command line interface and integrates nicely with IoTempower.
+Convenience tools are optional, but we recommend them because Midnight Commander is a nicer file manager in the command line interface and integrates nicely with IoTempower.
 Micro is a nicer/easier editor than nano or vim as it supports Windows-like keyboard shortcuts for select, copy, paste, save, and quit.